 Purdah poses challenges – but it shouldn’t shut us up

-It seems like weeks since the general election last year, which resulted in a period of political sensitivity (aka ‘purdah‘) that lasted until well into the summer while the new Government was establishing itself.
+It seems like a few weeks since last year’s general election, which resulted in a period of political sensitivity (aka ‘purdah‘) lasting well into the summer while the new Government established itself.

-When purdah starts will depend on the council, and how close the election is expected to be.
-This adds a further shade of grey to an already murky area of communications.
-However, most councils with local elections will be in purdah by the end of next week – and you can check which authorities are going to the polls here.
+When this period starts depends on the council, and how close the election is expected to be.
+However, most councils with local elections will be in purdah by the end of next week.
+You can check which authorities are going to the polls here.

 For the HCA, this means some activity including media relations, photocalls and speaking engagements that involve local authorities will need to be carefully considered.
 It should not mean, however, that public bodies simply stop communicating completely during the election period.

 That still leaves plenty of things that could – and should – be done.
-I’ll certainly be kept pretty busy over the next few weeks anyway.
+I’ll certainly stay pretty busy over the next few weeks anyway.

 3 thoughts on “Purdah poses challenges – but it shouldn’t shut us up